Gerrproger/ringmaster/README.md

 Or, you can pass folders as `--dir` option: `ringmaster --dir dir1 --dir dir2`.

 Result files are exported to the `./_results` folder by default.\
-You can change it with `--outupt` option: `ringmaster --no-output`.
+You can change it with `--output` option: `ringmaster --no-output`.

 ### Options